What Is Snap? How To Apply, Eligibility and How Much To Expect

 SNAP Eligibility and Income Limits

 SNAP benefits require households to meet tests that measure resources and income.
-Here’s a look at the requirements for the 48 contiguous states (Alaska and Hawaii have higher limits) and the District of Columbia.
+Here’s a look at the requirements for the 48 contiguous states and Washington, D.C.
+(Alaska, Hawaii and U.S. territories have higher limits.)

 Resources